Criminal Threats – Penal Code 422 PC

 Defending a California Penal Code 422 Accusation:

-Attorneys will use a number of defenses for a criminal threats case, depending upon the unique situation of the case and the circumstances surrounding it.
+Our Orange County Criminal Defense Attorney will use a number of defenses for a criminal threats case, depending upon the unique situation of the case and the circumstances surrounding it.
 Some of the most common defenses for this charge are as follows:

 1. The threat was Vague or Ambiguous

-If the accused individual made an ambiguous statement toward the alleged victim, or a statement that was not made in a serious way, it is not considered a criminal act.
+If the accused individual made an ambiguous statement toward the alleged victim or a statement that was not made in a serious way, it is not considered a criminal act.
 This is also true if the statement was vague and did not actually threaten the alleged victim with death.
 For instance, if tempers flared at an office and the accused, in the heat of the moment, said, “You better watch your back,” it may not actually be considered a criminal threat.
 This kind of threat would also be considered ‘not imminent.’

 2. The threat was not imminent

 If a threat is not backed by evidence that the accused would actually have hurt the individual or that a confrontation was imminent, it may not be considered criminal.
-For instance, in the case of the above example, the statement was not only vague, but lacked imminence to truly make the alleged victim fear for his or her safety.
+For instance, in the case of the above example, the statement was not only vague but lacked imminence to truly make the alleged victim fear for his or her safety.
 An imminent and serious threat would be more along the lines of, “When I see you in the parking lot after work, I’m going to get the gun I keep in my car, give you one minute to say your final words, and then I’m going to kill you.”

 No Requisite Fear or Fear Unreasonable